skepee-LAB/MutableVsImmutable/README.md

 ## Introduction

-Mutable and immutable are concepts regarding not only an unchangable value (like constant or readonly) but also about memory allocation.
+Mutable and immutable types are concepts regarding not only an unchangable value (like constant or readonly) but also about memory allocation.
-The following examples with documented screenshots will try to explain the concept that is behind.
+This work will show an example with documented screenshots the concept that is under the hood.

 ## Use case: concatenation algorithm

 A simple code example will help to understand practically when mutable or immutable types can be used.
 As a simple example let's consider a string concatenation algorithm starting from a list of words.
 Why choosing concatenation?
 First of all because concatenation is a very common topic in programming and then it helps to understand what happens in terms of memory allocation.
-As example the file contains a list of 500 words that start with the following sequence:
+It is useful to know that as example the list of words that start with the following sequence:

 ```
 abbey